cetorchia/climate-map/README.md

 for this purpose, but other datasets may be used as well if they are in netCDF4 format and are grouped by month.

+Also WorldClim geotiff data that is 2-dimensional and already aggregated by month can also be used.

 ## Transforming to PNG files

 These files are used to overlay a PNG representation of the climate data